Summary of Significant Accounting Policies

 Loss per Share

 Basic net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding.
 Diluted net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding including the effect of common share equivalents.
 Diluted net loss per share assumes the issuance of potential dilutive common shares outstanding for the period and adjusts for any changes in income and the repurchase of common shares that would have occurred from the assumed issuance, unless such effect is anti-dilutive.
-For the years ended December 31, 2018 and 2017 net loss attributable to common stockholders included preferred stock dividends of $9.4 million and $6.9 million respectively, related to the deemed dividends for the accretion of the beneficial conversion of Series B and Series A Preferred Shares and accrued dividends for Series A Preferred Shares.
-Net loss attributable to common stockholders for the year ended December 31, 2018 also includes $2.5 million preferred stock deemed dividends for the recognition of the unamortized discount resulting from the conversion of the 6,562 Series B Preferred Shares.
-The number of Series B Preferred shares convertible to common stock that were excluded from the computations of net loss per common share and for the year ended December 31, 2018 were 7,966,057.
-The number of options and warrants for the purchase of common stock that were excluded from the computations of net loss per common share and for the year ended December 31, 2018 were 938,982 and 18,915,850, respectively, for the year ended December 31, 2017 were 358,975 and 915,138, respectively because their effect is anti-dilutive.
+Net loss attributable to common stockholders for the year ended December 31, 2019 excludes net loss attributable to non-controlling interest of $0.1 million and includes the accretion of Series B preferred discount of $0.5 million on converted shares and Series A preferred stock accrued dividends of $0.2 million.
+Net loss attributable to common stockholders for the year ended December 31, 2018 excludes net loss attributable to non-controlling interest of $0.1 million and includes the accretion of the Series B preferred stock deemed dividend of $9.2 million, accretion of Series B preferred discount of $2.5 million on converted shares and $0.2 million of Series A accrued dividends.
+The number of common stock underlying Series B Preferred shares convertible to common stock that were excluded from the computations of net loss per common share and for the year ended December 31, 2019 and 2018 were 6,641,736 and 7,966,057, respectively.
+The number of options and warrants for the purchase of common stock that were excluded from the computations of net loss per common share and for the year ended December 31, 2019 were 2,502,012 and 18,714,999, respectively, for the year ended December 31, 2018 were 938,982 and 18,915,850, respectively because their effect is anti-dilutive.

 Research and Development Costs

 The Company expenses research and development costs associated with developmental products not yet approved by the FDA to research and development expense as incurred.
 Research and development costs consist primarily of license fees (including upfront payments), milestone payments, manufacturing costs, salaries, stock-based compensation and related employee costs, fees paid to consultants and outside service providers for laboratory development, legal expenses resulting from intellectual property prosecution and other expenses relating to the design, development, testing and enhancement of our product candidates.
 Research and development expenses include external contract research organization (“CRO”) services.
 The Company makes payments to the CROs based on agreed upon terms and may include payments in advance of study services.
 The Company reviews and accrues CRO expenses based on services performed and relies on estimates of those costs applicable to the stage of completion of a study as provided by the CRO.
 Accrued CRO costs are subject to revisions as such studies progress to completion.
-At December 31, 2018 and 2017 the Company has accrued CRO expenses of $700,000 that are included in accrued expenses.
-The Company did not have prepaid CRO costs at December 31, 2018 and had $46,000 in prepaid CRO cost at December 31, 2017.
+At December 31, 2019 and 2018, the Company has accrued CRO expenses of $0.7 million and $0.7 million, respectively, that are included in accrued expenses.
+The Company has prepaid CRO costs at December 31, 2019 of $48,000 and zero prepaid costs as of December 31, 2018.

 Fair Value of Financial Instruments